opea-project/GenAIExamples/supported_examples.md

 ### ProductivitySuite

 [Productivity Suite](./ProductivitySuite/README.md) streamlines your workflow to boost productivity.
-It leverages the OPEA microservices to provide a comprehensive suite of features to cater to the diverse needs of modern enterprises.
+It leverages the power of OPEA microservices to deliver a comprehensive suite of features tailored to meet the diverse needs of modern enterprises.